moosetraveller/mapublisher-map/README.md

-**Warning: This project qas a school assignment and uses an ancient jQuery version due to customer-specified requirements.**
+**Warning: This project was a school assignment and uses an ancient jQuery version due to customer-specified requirements.**

 ---